 "The Case for Marriage (What Marriage is For)."
 National Review, September 20, 2010, p.
 16-20.

 Cook, Mike.
 "To Have and To Hold."
 Session Weekly, St. Paul: Minnesota House of Representatives Information Office, February 25, 2010, p.
 19, 23.

 Collett, Teresa Stanton.
 "Constitutional Confusion: The Case for the Minnesota Marriage Amendment."
 William Mitchell Law Review, Number 3, 2007, p.
 1029-1057.

 Schlichting, JoLynn M. "Note: Minnesota's Proposed Same-Sex Marriage Amendment: a Flamingly Unconstitutional Violation of Full Faith and Credit, Due Process, and Equal Protection."
 William Mitchell Law Review, Number 4, 2005, p.
 1649-1676.

 Significant Internet Resources

 Minnesota's New Same-Sex Marriage Law - A guide and resources from the Minnesota Department of Human Rights.
-Includes a link to frequently asked questions.

 National Conference of State Legislatures' Same-Sex Marriage Laws page.